SS Sierra (1900): As a navy ship

+The United States Navy acquired her from the John D. Spreckel Brothers Company on 27 May 1918 for use as a troop transport during World War I and assigned her the identification number 1634.
+After conversion work was complete, she was commissioned as USS Sierra (ID-1634) on 1 July 1918.
 Sierra was assigned to transatlantic service upon commissioning, and she transported troops from the United States to France until the end of World War I on 11 November 1918.
 After the war, she engaged in the reverse process of bringing American troops home from Europe for another eleven months.
+Sierra was decommissioned on 1 October 1919.
+On the same day, her name was stricken from the Navy list and she was returned to her owners.